-Dr. Begotka is married and has one child.
-He enjoys spending time with his family, listening to music, fishing, boating, camping and shooting trap and sporting clays.
-He also enjoys playing guitar in two bands: an all-optometrist cover band (3 Degree Shed) and an original band (Mountain Lane).
+Dr. Begotka is married and has two children.
+He is an active member of St. Paul’s Evangelical Lutheran Church in East Troy.
+He also enjoys spending time with his family, listening to music, fishing, hunting, boating, shooting trap and sporting clays and playing guitar in the all-optometrist cover band 3 Degree Shed.

 Dr. Navarro attended St. Norbert College in De Pere, Wisconsin, graduating with a major in biomedical science, and received her optometry degree from Illinois College of Optometry in Chicago, Illinois.
 She is currently a member of the Wisconsin Optometric Association, as well as the American Optometric Association and Milwaukee Optometric Society.

 As the daughter of a local primary care optometrist, Dr. Navarro grew up immersed in optometry and has found her niche in working with patients who have vision-related learning issues.
 She has had the pleasure in attending an extensive course in vision therapy since graduating optometry and continues to further her education by attending conferences and collaborating with other optometrists.